BPMSoftwareSolutions/renderx-plugins/docs/adr/ADR-0001-orchestral-architecture.md

   - Pure domain logic and rules (math, transforms, decisions); no side effects
 - Adapter → StageCrew
   - Ports/adapters that interact with the environment (DOM, CSS, window).
 The only place for side effects
+- Store → Prompt Book
+  - The authoritative, annotated state of the performance (nodes, selection).
+Concertmasters write via actions; everyone reads via selectors
 - Tests → Rehearsals
   - All tests are named and described as rehearsals; we practice the score before the performance

 All event flows originate from UI elements as React events or from other symphonies, and are routed through the Conductor (play/callback).
-Controllers (Concertmasters) subscribe to symphonies, call Arrangements (pure logic), and delegate side effects to StageCrew.
+Concertmasters consult the Prompt Book (selectors), decide using Arrangements (pure logic), record outcomes in the Prompt Book (actions), and delegate side effects to StageCrew.

 ## Vocabulary Mapping